zoffixznet/perl6.party/post/Introducing-Newcomer-Guide-to-Contributing-to-Core-Perl-6.md

 like how to submit a Pull Request or make a commit with `git` are outside of its scope.

+The Z-Script the guide uses haven't seen much battle testing by people without a commit bit to all the repos, so I suspect that will need some improvement as well, as people start to use it.

 ## To The Core Devs

 Be sure to label easy issues with the labels mentioned in the guide.
 Encourage people to fix bugs.
 The person reporting the bug can be given a few tips on